What Are the Rules Around Collecting Taxes?

-The rules depend on where your end-user are located and whether that particular province charges tax on digital goods.
-There's some jargon around this when it comes to each Province so it's best to Google search something like "[Your Province] tax laws on digital goods".
-Of course, a tax professional will be your best source of information on this.
+How much you collect of taxes will come down to where you operate out of and whether that particular state charges tax on digital goods.
+There's some jargon around this when it comes to each state, so it's best to Google search something around the lines of "[Province Name] tax laws on digital goods."
+Of course, if you want to make sure you are doing it right, a tax professional will be qualified to help you with it.

-If you'd like to see a specific tax-based integration with Uscreen, please submit a feature request.
+If you'd like to see a tax-based integration with Uscreen, please submit a feature request.

-The Canadian Revenue Agency, defines video-based businesses like those hosted on Uscreen, as suppliers of Intangible Personal Property.
-A more in-depth definition of IPP and GST/HST rules can be found on their website.
+The Canadian Revenue Agency defines video-based businesses like those hosted on Uscreen, as suppliers of Intangible Personal Property.
+A more in-depth definition of IPP and GST/HST rules can be found on its website.

-If you set say a subscription at $10, your buyers will always pay $10, and you receive around $9.41 after Stripe fees for every sale.
+If you set a subscription at $10, your buyers will always pay $10, and you receive around $8.41 after payment providers fees for every sale.
 In a province with a 10% tax rate, you should set aside $1 to later remit, which would leave you with $7.41.